chef/chef-web-docs/chef_master/source/ctl_chef.rst

 chef env
 =====================================================
-Use the ``chef env`` subcommand to configure the environment for ChefDK.
+Use the ``chef env`` subcommand to configure the environment for Chef Workstation.

 Syntax
 -----------------------------------------------------